-- 1. The AO must evaluate the the problem, considering the type of situation (rescue, lost person search, downed aircraft search, body search or recovery, or others), urgency (age, medical condition, current and projected weather, length of time since person reported lost), and appropriate use of resources, then select an appropriate response (for example, initiating callout of an Overhead Team or Quick Response Team from an ASRC Group).
-Requests for air transport must be made by a qualified ASRC IC and cleared with the Responsible Agent. - 2.
-Sufficient information must be secured to support the response; the ASRC Mission Data Form (MDF) and ASRC Missing Person Questionnaire (MPQ) help in this effort.
-This will be initiated by the AO and continued by the ASRC IC. - 3.
+The AO must evaluate the the problem, considering the type of situation (rescue, lost person search, downed aircraft search, body search or recovery, or others), urgency (age, medical condition, current and projected weather, length of time since person reported lost), and appropriate use of resources, then select an appropriate response (for example, initiating callout of an Overhead Team or Quick Response Team from an ASRC Group).
+Requests for air transport must be made by a qualified ASRC IC and cleared with the Responsible Agent.

+- Sufficient information must be secured to support the response; the ASRC Mission 2.
+Data Form (MDF) and ASRC Missing Person Questionnaire (MPQ) help in this effort.
+This will be initiated by the AO and continued by the ASRC ICor other OF member - 3.
 The Complainant must be assured that action is being taken.
-An estimate of the ASRC's resources and response time should be provided.
-The Alert Officer should suggest ASRC capabilities the Complainant or Responsible Agent might find useful, but must not promise capabilities the ASRC cannot reasonably expect to provide. - 4.
-Arrangements for further communication with the Complainant must be made. - 5.
-An ASRC Incident Commander (ASRC IC) must be appointed and informed (the AO may appoint himself ASRC IC, otherwise he appoints a qualified ASRC IC, usually from the Group which can get a qualified team to the mission area most rapidly.)
+An estimate of the ASRC's resources and response time should be provided the Alert Officer should suggest ASRC capabilities the Complainant or Responsible Agent might find useful, but must not promise capabilities the ASRC cannot reasonably expect to provide.

+Good!
+4. Arrangements for further communication with the Complainant must be made.

+An ASRC Incident Commander (ASRC IC) must be appointed and informed (the AO 5. may appoint himself ASRC IC, otherwise he appoints a qualified ASRC IC, usually from the Group which can get a qualified team to the mission area most rapidly.)
 The ASRC Board of Directors establishes the standards for ASRC Incident Commanders, and selects only those ASRC members who meet these standards for the ASRC IC List.
 The standards include completion of the National Association for Search and Rescue's Managing the Search Function Course, training and experience in the management of ASRC missions, and requisite personality attributes.
-Each ASRC Group also identifies members who have the qualifications to serve as management assistants to an ASRC IC, publishing these names in the form of a Command Staff List, or by identifying them on the Group's Callout Roster.
+Each ASRC Group also identifies members who have the qualifications to serve as management assistants to an ASRC IC, publishing these names in the form of an Campand-Staff List, or by identifying them on the Group's Callout Roster.

-C. The Appalachian Search and Rescue Conference Incident Commander (ASRC IC)

-The ASRC Incident Commander's job is to direct all aspects of the ASRC's participation in the operation.
+C. The Appalachian Search and Rescue Conference Incident Commander (ASRC IC), that fugations under in an SND protection or any other Obvirtion that fugations under The ASRC Incident Commander's job is to direct all aspects of the ASRC's participation in the operation.
 The effectiveness of the ASRC is his responsibility.

 The ASRC IC's first task is to reassess the urgency of the problem, then to review and implement the AO's initial response plan (note, however, that the AO and ASRC IC may be the same person).
-Unless the Responsible Agent made the initial request for help, no action can be taken in the field; if the initial request is from some other source, once the ASRC IC has initiated the appropriate mobilization plan, he must contact the Responsible Agent.
+Unless the Responsible Agent made the initial request for help, no action can be taken in the field; if the initial request is from some other source, once the ASRC IC has initiated the appropriate mobilization plan, he must contact the Responsible Agentand secure permission to respond.